phaserjs/phaser/README.md

 * Phaser.Line.intersectsPoints fixed by properly checking the boundaries (thanks @woutercommandeur, fix #790)
 * Group.set and setAll were changed in 2.0.4 to not create the property unless it existed.
 This broke backwards compatibility, so has been fixed.
 * Sound.play now returns the Sound object (thanks @AnderbergE, fix #802)
+* Device Silk UA test updated to avoid Safari conflict (thanks @jflowers45, fix #810)
+* Sound.stop on Samsung S4 would randomly throw a DOM error.
+Wrapped the audio stop in a try/catch (thanks FSDaniel)
+* RandomDataGenerator.integerInRange would return a non-integer value if you passed in a float.

+### To Do

 P2.Body.collideWorldBounds = true fails.